This is a Master of Science or Educational Specialist degree in Learning Technologies and Design with an Online Education emphasis.

 Use the Learning Technologies Advising Aid for the Online Education Emphasis Area for Students Admitted SP17 and later to guide your program planning.
 This aid provides information on the steps you go through in your program: getting started, planning your program of study and capstone preparation.
 It also lists required and elective courses.

 You must enroll in the one credit hour 9483 Capstone: Online Education.
-The capstone is designed as the means for you to synthesize your learning and demonstrate mastery of the competencies for the selected focus area.
+The capstone is designed as the means for you to synthesize your learning and demonstrate mastery of the competencies for this emphasis area.

 - Design and development of an online course (or redesign/development of an existing online course)